 Unlike some of the other dog breeds from Australia, the first breeders of this cattle dog admit to using the dingo to establish Australian Cattle Dogs (ACDs).

-Since they were originally bred to nip at the cattle they had to drive, they can nip when excited.
-They can also are good guard dogs and can be aggressive with strangers.
+Since they were originally bred to nip cattle they had to drive, they can nip when excited.
+(They tend to drive some animals, like sheep, horses, and chickens, without nipping.)
+They can also be good guard dogs and can be aggressive with strangers, especially at night.

 Most of them are healthy, but they can be prone to blindness and deafness.
 They are more likely to be injured than ill.

 ACDs live about 12 years, but there is a report of one dog who lived to be almost 30.
-Although they need plenty of exercise and a job or at least a sport to participate in, they are good dogs and popular pets for owners that are able to socialize them and meet their needs.
+Although they need plenty of exercise, a job, or at least a sport to participate in, they are good dogs and popular pets for owners that are able to socialize them and meet their needs.